 7. Lack of English

-Lack of English When camping, expect little or no English at the visitor’s centers.
+When camping, expect little or no English at the visitor’s centers.
 Hand gesturing and Google translate go a long way!
 If you come across something that is fully in Thai, take a picture and run it through Google Translate.
 It can help a lot in a pinch.